-- 2. 10 credits from the numeracy unit standards (published on the NZQA website). - b.
+- 10 credits from the specified numeracy Achievement Standards for published on the NZQA website; or - 2.
+10 credits from the numeracy Assessment standards (published on the NZQA website). - b.
 When calculating the Level 1 NCEA literacy and numeracy achievements, where credits from a standard contribute towards both the literacy and numeracy achievements, the credits will be counted towards both the literacy and the numeracy achievements but the credits that contribute towards both the literacy and numeracy achievements will be counted only once for the purposes of the minimum 80 credits achievement. - c.
-A Level 2 NCEA certificate for the award of the Level 2 NCEA Qualification to a Candidate is based on credits recorded on the Candidate's New Zealand Record of Achievement, where the Candidate has achieved a minimum of 80 credits at Level 1 or higher, and - - i. of those minimum 80 credits the Candidate must have achieved a minimum of 60 credits at Level 2 or higher; and - ii. the Candidate must have met the Level 1 NCEA Certificate Literacy and Numeracy requirements - d.
-A Level 3 NCEA Certificate for the award of the Level 3 NCEA Qualification to a Candidate is based on credits recorded on the Candidate's New Zealand Record of Achievement, where the Candidate has achieved a minimum of 80 credits at Level 2 or higher, and - i. of those minimum 80 credits the Candidate must have achieved 60 credits at Level 3 or higher; and - ii. the Candidate must have met the Level 1 NCEA Certificate Literacy and Numeracy requirements.
+A Level 2 NCEA certificate for the award of the Level 2 NCEA Qualification to a Candidate is based on a minimum of 80 Applicable credits at Level 1 or higher, and - - i. of those minimum 80 credits the Candidate must have achieved a minimum of 60 credits at Level 2 or higher; and - the Candidate must have met the Level 1 NCEA Certificate Literacy and Numeracy requirements. - d.
+A Level 3 NCEA Certificate for the award of the Level 3 NCEA Qualification to a Candidate is based on a minimum of 80 Applicable credits at Level 2 or higher, and - - i. of those minimum 80 credits the Candidate must have achieved 60 credits at Level 3 or higher; and - the Candidate must have met the Level 1 NCEA Certificate Literacy and Numeracy requirements.